RoyVoetman/iot-base/IOT dashboard suite.md

 ##### Authentication
 A Pusher client listens for messages and a Pusher Server dispatches messages into so-called `channels`.
 Pusher has a feature called `Private channels` joining these channels requires the clients to authorize themselves before they can listen for messages from the server.

-### Read unit vs Updatable unit
-An iot-client can either be a `Read unit` or an `Updatable unit`.

-#### Read unit
-A read unit normally is just a MCU with a specific type of sensor (e.g. A temperature sensor).
-As soon as a connection is made to a read unit it will immediately start sending measurements at a set interval.

-#### Updatable unit
-An Updatable unit is a MCU which fulfills a basis function and which waits until a specific command/request is made to change this functionality.
-A simple example of an updatable unit is a color changeable LED lamp.
-It will remain the same color until a request arrives to change the color.

-> The iot-base always keeps an active connection with `read units` but only establishes a connection with an `updatable unit` if a request has to be sent.